nus-tic4002-AY2021S2/tp2/docs/team/binbinhui.md

 ### Community:
 * PRs reviewed (with non-trivial review comments): [#6](https://github.com/AY2021S2-TIC4002-F18-1/tp2/pull/6),[#39](https://github.com/AY2021S2-TIC4002-F18-1/tp2/pull/39),[40](https://github.com/AY2021S2-TIC4002-F18-1/tp2/pull/40),[#41](https://github.com/AY2021S2-TIC4002-F18-1/tp2/pull/64),[#63](https://github.com/AY2021S2-TIC4002-F18-1/tp2/pull/63),[#104](https://github.com/AY2021S2-TIC4002-F18-1/tp2/pull/104)

+* **New Feature**: Improve on the current find feature [\#43](https://github.com/AY2021S2-TIC4002-F18-1/tp2/pull/43)
+  * What it does: It allow user to find any keywork in the database
+  * Justification: If the police office want to find the people stay in the same area.
+To view to total crime rate in the area.

+* **New Feature**: Added the Send field [\#45](https://github.com/AY2021S2-TIC4002-F18-1/tp2/pull/45)
+  * What it does: It allow police office to send email to others or the person in the contact.
+  * Justification: If the police office called the person but he didn't pick up the call.
+The officer can send him a email with message.

+* **New Feature**: Added the followUp field [\#52](https://github.com/AY2021S2-TIC4002-F18-1/tp2/pull/52)
+  * What it does: Shows a red exclamation icon with a "Call Today!" message beside it.
+  * Justification: When the report date + follow-up days = today's date, it is time for the officer to make the scheduled follow-up call with the person in the case.

 #### Tools:
 * User sonarqube to find the bugs we have in the code.